MAECProject/MAECProject.github.io/documentation/faqs/index.md

 The [MAEC Community](/community) includes representatives from antivirus vendors, operating system vendors, software vendors, IT users, security services providers, and others from across the international cyber security community who have come together to help build this growing, open-source industry effort.

-There are multiple options available for involvement including participating in the conversations on our [dedicated email discussion list](/community/#discussion-lists--archives), contributing to the [MediaWiki](https://collaborate.mitre.org/maec/index.php/Malware_Attribute_Enumeration_and_Characterization) on MITRE’s collaboration website, contributing to the development of [MAEC tools and utilities](/community/#tool--utility-development) on GitHub, and/or joining us on the [working calls to help develop MAEC Version 5.0](/community/#working-calls).
+There are multiple options available for involvement including participating in the conversations on our [dedicated email discussion list](/community/#discussion-lists--archives), contributing to the [Encyclopedia of Malware Attributes](https://collaborate.mitre.org/ema/index.php/ema:Main_Page) on MITRE’s collaboration website, and/orcontributing to the development of [MAEC tools and utilities](/community/#tool--utility-development) on GitHub.

 Visit the [MAEC Community](/community) page to learn more or to [join](/community) the MAEC effort.

 #### <a name="e2"></a> E2.
 What is MITRE's role in MAEC?
 How long does MITRE plan to maintain it?
-The [MITRE Corporation (MITRE)](http://www.mitre.org/) manages and maintains the development of the MAEC Language, MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders and provides neutral guidance throughout the process to ensure that MAEC serves the public interest.
+The [MITRE Corporation (MITRE)](https://www.mitre.org/) manages and maintains the development of the MAEC Language, MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders and provides neutral guidance throughout the process to ensure that MAEC serves the public interest.

 In accordance with its mission, MITRE has traditionally acted in the public interest.
 Its unique role allows it to provide an objective perspective to this effort.
 MITRE will maintain MAEC as long as it serves the community to do so.

 #### <a name="e3"></a> E3.
 Who sponsors MAEC?
 What is the relationship between MAEC and DHS?
-MAEC is a DHS-led and sponsored effort of the office of [Cybersecurity and Communications](http://www.dhs.gov/office-cybersecurity-and-communications/) at the [U.S. Department of Homeland Security (DHS)](http://www.dhs.gov/).
-[MITRE](http://www.mitre.org/), operating as DHS's Federally Funded Research and Development Center (FFRDC), manages the development of the MAEC Language, this MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.
+MAEC is a DHS-led and sponsored effort of the office of [Cybersecurity and Communications](https://www.dhs.gov/office-cybersecurity-and-communications/) at the [U.S. Department of Homeland Security (DHS)](https://www.dhs.gov/).
+[MITRE](https://www.mitre.org/), operating as DHS's Federally Funded Research and Development Center (FFRDC), manages the development of the MAEC Language, this MAEC website, community engagement, and discussion lists to enable open and public collaboration with all stakeholders.